cboulanger/bibliograph/development.md

 - Get the code by cloning it from git@github.com:cboulanger/bibliograph.git (Most easily, by cloning it at GitHub itself).
-- Building the application requires the qooxdoo library (currently, v4.0.1):
+- Building the application requires the qooxdoo library (currently, v4):
-    * Download the 4.0.1 SDK from
+    * Download the latest 4.x SDK from http://sourceforge.net/projects/qooxdoo/files/qooxdoo-current/
-      http://sourceforge.net/projects/qooxdoo/files/qooxdoo-current/
     * Unzip the SDK into a top-level "qooxdoo" folder.
 You can also adapt the path to the SDK in the `bibliograph/config.json` configuration file if you don't